nitubola88/modulle11_challenge/README.md

    -From your visual estimate, you noted peak-to-peak and valley-to-valley differences of 662.5 days (e.g., 750 to 100, 1450 to 700 sols), with an average difference of 662.5 Earth days,which is very close to the actual 687 Earth days that define a Martian year.

      ![Martian Year](Images/terrestrial_days.png)
+### Conclusion:
+The data analysis reveals significant insights into the Martian environment.
+From understanding the seasonal temperature fluctuations to examining pressure patterns, these findings help us build a more detailed picture of Mars' climate.
+The analysis of Mars' climate shows that the planet experiences a cold and harsh environment, with extreme temperature variations between its cold winters and relatively warm summers.The temperature range on Mars (from -83°C to -68°C) is far colder than Earth’s, and the pressure levels are much lower.